 (h) the cost of fuels and consumables provided by Kennards and not returned by the Customer;

-(i) any expenses and legal costs (including commission payable to a commercial agent) incurred by Kennards in enforcing this Contract due to the Customers default.;
+(i) any reasonable expenses and legal costs (including commission payable to a commercial agent) incurred by Kennards in enforcing this Contract due to the Customers default.;

 (j) all costs of repairing or replacing tyres, including road service; and